Tag: collage

 Pages from Issue 4 in layout spread-© 2015 Michael Hill

-BLOTTING PAPER The Comic: Production Report No.40
+BLOTTING PAPER The Comic: Production Report No.22

-Here is the fourth report documenting production progress of the next issue and chapter of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics- Chapter 4- Beer, Chocolate and Comics.
-The story continues with both cats arriving in Hamburg in a shipping container on a freighter and ends with them, possibly accompanied by a newly acquired canine friend on another freighter bound for Tokyo Bay, Japan being the setting for the subsequent chapter.
-This scenario may of course be altered in coming weeks.
+Here is the next report, first one of the year, documenting production progress of my artist book/comic/graphic novel…Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics…Chapter 4- Beer, Chocolate and Comics.
+The story continues with both cats arriving in Hamburg in a shipping container on a freighter…and ends with them, seemingly accompanied by a newly acquired canine friend on another freighter bound for Tokyo Bay!
+However did that come about?
+Well, Japan is the setting for the subsequent chapter…as long as this scenario is not altered in the coming weeks.

 The 0909 lines document-ink stamped on paper-© 2015 Michael Hill

-I am continuing my graphic experiments with ink and paint on paper, printed, torn and drawn, and sometimes collaged, to create documents, scenes and settings as well as thought and voice balloons for the characters.
+I am continuing my graphic experiments with ink and paint on paper that is printed then torn and drawn upon…and sometimes collaged, to create documents, scenes and settings as well as thought and voice balloons for the characters.

 Graphic Thought Balloon, ink and paint on paper-© 2014 Michael Hill

-Graphic thought balloon, ink and paint on paper-© 2014 Michael Hill
+Graphic thought balloon, ink and paint on paper.

 Graphic Voice balloon, ink and paint on paper-© 2014 Michael Hill

-Graphic voice balloon, ink and paint on paper-© 2014 Michael Hill
+Graphic voice balloon, ink and paint on paper.

 Set design, painted paper collage-© 2014 Michael Hill